 Journey of the T-Shirt

 With clothing being the second largest pollution source it is important to understand the effects of disposing of your clothing versus recycling them.
 When thinking about that band t-shirt you got while jamming out to at their live concert, you don’t think of it as a toxic item leaking gases into the soil affecting the planet.
 After you’ve had your share of good times with that t-shirt and it can’t take one more night on the town, you toss it…no one will want a worn out hole riddled t-shirt with a band they have never heard of.
-That same t-shirt will go to the landfill and start to release greenhouse gases, also known as carbon dioxide, that will be absorbed by the surrounding soil and water.
+That same t-shirt will go to the landfill and start to release greenhouse gases, a lethal combination of carbon dioxide, methane gas, and other gases that will be absorbed by the surrounding soil and water.